redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 You can start the Redis server as a background process using the `systemctl` command.
 This only applies to Ubuntu/Debian when installed using `apt`, Red Hat/Rocky when installed using `yum`.

 {{< highlight bash  >}}
-sudo service redis-stack-server start
+sudo systemctl start redis-stack-server
 {{< / highlight  >}}

 To stop the service, use:

 {{< highlight bash  >}}
-sudo service redis-stack-server stop
+sudo systemctl stop redis-stack-server
 {{< / highlight  >}}

 ## Connect to Redis